MarcelMichau/home-page/src/markdown/main-content.md

 - Agile 🐢
 - Scalable ⚖️
 - Cloud-native 🌧️
+- Distributed 🎊
+- Resilient 🔨
+- Asynchronous ⏲
+- Sustainable 🌲
+- Privacy-focused 🔒
 - Enterprise-ready 🏢
 - Containerized 📦
-- Microservice-based 🔍
+- Built on Microservices 🔍
 - Powered by Machine Learning 🤖
 - Blockchain ₿
+- Something about Artificial Intelligence 💡
+- Gluten-free 🍕
-- Filled with all the buzz words so that search engines pick this up 😁
+- Filled with buzz words so that search engines pick this up 😁